 This doesn’t have to be a year-long exercise.
 This doesn’t have to be done client-by-client or completed by a single agency alone.
 Removing our lab coats and humbly acknowledging that we aren’t playing a video game two kilometers underground will paradoxically make us better at forecasting.
 Let’s get our data teams switching majors, from physics to econometrics.

 Want to learn more about how leveraging microeconomic data can benefit your business?
-Let’s talk.
+Contact DAC.